Frequently Asked QuestionsPage address: https://www.mnsu.edu/newstudent/advising/faq.html

 |Social & Behavioral Sciences||Visit the department of the major you want to declare.|

 Students are admitted to majors when they have met department requirements to take advanced coursework in that major.
-Students can review admission requirements in the Undergraduate Bulletin by reviewing the "Admission to Major" information for the department they plan to pursue.
+Students can review admission requirements in the Undergraduate Catalog by reviewing the "Admission to Major" information for the department they plan to pursue.

 There are several ways to choose classes.
-First, if you have selected a major, consult your Undergraduate Bulletin to determine required classes in your major.
+First, if you have selected a major, consult your Undergraduate Catalog to determine required classes in your major.
 Second, check out your Degree Audit Report (DARS), available online via campus E-services - your DARS will help you determine which general education goals you have left to fulfill.
 Third, after reviewing these documents, schedule a meeting with your advisor to discuss the classes you're considering.

 If you have selected a major, and have been assigned to a specific advisor, you can look up your advisor's name by logging into E-services.
 Then, select "Courses & Registration," and "View/Modify Class Schedule."
 Your advisor's name will be listed above your schedule.